![]() |

 Soprano Jennifer Ashe and I are shown rehearsing Drake Mabry's "Quatre

-Tanka" for soprano and serpent which we performed at the 2000 Early Brass
+Tanka" for soprano and serpent which we performed in a recital I gave at the 2000 Early Brass

 Festival. |